ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/largestTriangleThreeBuckets.md

 Applies the [Largest-Triangle-Three-Buckets](https://skemman.is/bitstream/1946/15343/3/SS_MSthesis.pdf) algorithm to the input data.
 The algorithm is used for downsampling time series data for visualization.
 It is designed to operate on series sorted by x coordinate.
 It works by dividing the sorted series into buckets and then finding the largest triangle in each bucket.
-The number of buckets is equal to the number of points in the resulting series.
+The number of buckets is equal to the number of points in the resulting series. the function will sort data by `x` and then apply the downsampling algorithm to the sorted data.

 **Syntax**